Ludoviccccc/ExplorationSimu3/README.md

 ```
 # Apply Intrinsically motivated Goal exploration process
 ## Parameter space
-We use a set of 101 adresses from 0 to 100.
-Because it is interesting to see what interference patterns occur when running programs that don't depend on each others we divide in two parts this set for core 0 and 1.
+Because we find it revelant to study interference patterns occuring with independant programs, we divide in two parts the set of 101 adresses from 0 to 100 for core 0 and 1.
 * Core 1: addresses from 0 to 49
 * Core 2: addresses from 50 to 100